ojobabs/Data-Science-Cookbook/nyl-hadoop/Python.md

 # Using Python code on remote server

 How to use matplotlib package to create and save images on the remote server (Hadoop).
-By using the Atom's [ftp-remote-edit](https://atom.io/packages/ftp-remote-edit) it is possible to acatual
+By using the Atom's [ftp-remote-edit](https://atom.io/packages/ftp-remote-edit) it is possible to actually open the image on Atom to see the content.

 ```python
 # This is an example code about how to save matplotlib images on